veeksham22/adobe_hackathon/adobe_1b/approach_explanation.md

 #### a.
 Query Construction

 A natural language query is synthesized from the persona and task fields in the input JSON.
-For example:
+For example: `Travel Planner needs to Plan a trip of 4 days for 10 college friends.`

 #### b.
 Vectorization with TF-IDF